-- meet with Mrs. Brehm, to discuss the rationale for forming the new club or activity; - complete a Club Proposal form which includes the purpose of the proposed club/activity, its scope of activities, and the ways in which the proposed activity supports the school's mission and lives out the Hallmarks of a Notre Dame Learning Community.
+- meet with the Spirit and School Activities Coordinator to discuss the rationale for forming the new club or activity. - complete a Club Proposal form which includes the purpose of the proposed club/activity, its scope of activities, and the ways in which the proposed activity supports the school's mission and reflects the Hallmarks of a Notre Dame Learning Community.

-The proposal must be presented to Spirit and Student Activities Coordinator, Mrs. Krista Brehm (kbrehm@mndhs.org) for approval by the administration of the school, by February 1.
+The proposal must be presented to the Spirit and Student Activities Coordinator, Mrs. Kelly Enochs (kenochs@mndhs.org) for approval by the administration of the school, by February 1.
 If approved, the activity will ordinarily begin on a limited basis during the following school year.
 For that first year, student leaders will be known as "contact persons" rather than officers.
 Most often those proposing a new club or activity will be directed to explore joining efforts with an already existing group with which it shares similarities.